Consultancy of the Year - Enter now

 The design process for products entered into this category must not have started earlier than 1 January 2014

-Small Company of the Year
+Small Company of the Year - Enter now

 Small companies represent a substantial proportion of all businesses in the UK.
 But just because they’re small doesn’t always mean they aren’t successful.